• Skip to main content

 This might sound obvious, but the secret here is when and how to add it.
 Add a good amount of salt to the water when boiling the potatoes.
 This is the only way the potatoes are going to deliver all their flavor.

-Don't overdo the salt if you decide to use a salty vegetable broth; just add a teaspoon.
+Don't overdo the salt if you use a salty vegetable broth; add a teaspoon.

-Next, add a pinch of salt and pepper after mashing the potatoes to have a little extra zing!
-It's easy to forget about seasoning since most people use tons of it when making classic mashed potatoes with milk and butter, but this helps bring out all those delicious flavors even more.
+Next, add a pinch of salt and pepper after mashing the potatoes for a little extra zing!
+It's easy to forget about seasoning since most people use it when making classic mashed potatoes with almond milk and butter, but this helps bring out even more delicious flavors.

 The seventh tip is to dry up your potatoes before mashing them.
 Pad dry them or transfer them to a saucepan with low-medium heat to ensure we remove any excess moisture.
 This will prevent the mashed potatoes from being soggy and lacking creaminess.